LukeTOBrien/webdev-curriculum/JavaScript/en-GB/03 Farm Animal - Events/03 Farm Animals - Events en-GB.md

 - 2) Next we get the animals `isSelected` property and put that into a new varible too.
 This varible will tell us wheather or not the animal is selected.
 - 3) Now we set the animal's isSelected property to be the oposite of whatever our varible is.
 The `!` symbol means `not`.
-- 4) The special symbol `this` is a varible points to the the object that is calling the event, because our varible `div` is triggering the event, `this` points to our `div` varible
+- 4) The special symbol `this` is a varible that points to the the object that is calling the event, because our varible `div` is triggering the event, `this` points to our `div` varible

 # Tidy up